COVID-19 VISITING INFORMATION

 We would like to welcome everyone back to Amberley as soon as possible but if you or anyone at home has a temperature, persistent cough or any of the symptoms of COVID-19 please delay your visit.

 For everyone’s safety, all visitors must observe strict social distancing in accordance with Government guidelines.
+Unless guidelines change, the Rule of Six or two households will still apply indoors for your party.
 We are on a large open-air site so there is lots of space once you have entered the Museum and we are putting in one-way systems in our larger exhibitions and restricting entry to one family group at a time in our smaller buildings.
 Parents – please take particular care to ensure that your children are safe.

 Visit England – WE’RE GOOD TO GO Certificate